Windows 10 PowerToys spruce up and speed up your workflow

 That's it -- close the PowerToys Settings window and you're finished.
 Now you can enjoy an enhanced Windows 10 experience thanks to Microsoft's first batch of PowerToys for Windows 10.

-Discuss: How to use Windows 10’s new PowerToys to tidy your desktop and remind you of shortcuts
+Discuss: Use Windows 10’s new PowerToys to tidy your desktop and remind you of shortcuts

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.